 Start by building a portfolio

-Before making money with photography, you need a portfolio.
+Before making money with photography, you need an online portfolio.
 This is something that you should be working on all the time.
 Pick the areas of photography that make you the most excited and start to build a collection of images around these themes.
 You should be looking to make money in these areas.
 But, you won’t get paid to be a photographer without an awesome portfolio.

 Make sure that you develop a distinct style when putting together these portfolios.
 If you are looking to do studio shots of models then ensure they have a consistent “look” to them.
 Use different models so it doesn’t look like it was built in a day.
 Rome wasn’t so your portfolio shouldn’t either.
 Some photographers that I can really recommend with consistent styles are as follows:

 The reasoning behind having a portfolio is simple.
 You need to prove your worth.
 The better your portfolio the more you can charge.
 This is a bit of a chicken and an egg scenario.
 You need work to develop a portfolio to get work but you need work to develop a portfolio.
 Doing this on your own up front will remove the likelihood of you working for free.